Sahil-958/pixruler/README.md

     - **Other Commands:**
       - `c`: Cycle through different line and text colors.
+      - `C`: Toggle Live Color Mode (lines and stats are colored inverted to the color below them).
       - `q`: Quit the application.
       - `RETURN`: Takes screenshot and saves it in current directory with name `screenshot.png`.
       - `n`: Switch to next image from the list of images passed as input.